 Many people have the wrong idea about Christianity.
 People speak of Christianity as if it is a religion similar to Islam or Catholicism.
 However, true Christianity is much different than any religion.
-The foundation on which Christianity is based sets it apart from other religions.
+The foundation of Christianity sets it apart from other religions.
 This article is an overview of the difference between Christianity and religion.
-Unfortunately, there are many, even those who attend church services regularly, do not know the difference between Christianity and religion.
-Many people subscribe to religion thinking they are Christians and are therefore deceived..
+Unfortunately, many, even those who regularly attend church services, do not know the difference between Christianity and religion.
+Many people subscribe to religion, thinking they are Christians merely because they follow their religious practices, rituals, and dogma.

-Matthew 7:13–14 (NASB95) — 13 “Enter through the narrow gate; for the gate is wide and the way is broad that leads to destruction, and there are many who enter through it.
-14 “For the gate is small and the way is narrow that leads to life, and there are few who find it.
+Matthew 7:13–14 (NKJV) — “Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.
+Because narrow is the gate and difficult is the way which leads to life, and there are few who find it.

-There are many who are on the broad road that leads to destruction.
-There are a few who are on the narrow road that leads to life.
-This is the difference between true Christians and those who are deceived.
-We will infestigate this in this article.
+I believe many are on the broad road that leads to destruction, and a few are on the narrow road that leads to life.
+The difference between Christianity and religion lies in that revelation, namely the road you travel.
+Either it leads to life or not.

-- A personal or institutionalized system grounded in such belief and worship.
+- A personal or institutionalized system grounded in such belief and worship as the above.

 - A set of beliefs, values, and practices based on the teachings of a spiritual leader